reyhanikbar21/ETL-pymongo-deddycorbuzier/README.md

     - DeddyVideo.csv: A CSV file containing video information.
     - DeddyVideo.json: A JSON file containing video information.
 - Upload raw data to a MongoDB server for further analysis and storage.
-- Upload transformed data to a MongoDB server for further analysis and storage.
+- Upload transformed data to a PostgreSQL server for further analysis and storage.